Counselling Faculty Biographies

 Aaron Hilgerdenaar has a rich and diverse background in bylaw enforcement, community support, corrections, and forensic services.
 He currently serves as Manager of Bylaw Enforcement, Business Licensing & Animal Services for the City of Coquitlam.
 Throughout his extensive career, Hilgerdenaar has been deeply immersed in virtually every aspect of bylaw enforcement.
 He also serves as a sessional instructor of bylaw enforcement at JIBC.
 He holds a Bachelor of Arts in Sociology from Simon Fraser University, and an Investigations and Enforcement Skills Certificate from the Justice Institute of British Columbia (JIBC).

-Darrin Hotte (BA, MDiv, Cert.
+Darrin Hotte, MDiv, Cert.
 ConRes., FMC Cert.
-CFM, RRM, FEA) has over 35 years of experience and specialized training in the areas of conflict, leadership, complex family systems, and relationships.
-He is passionate about building, restoring, and preserving health within families, communities, faith-based groups and other organizations.
-The focus of his mediation practice is separation/divorce, family business, and speaking/training, and has mediated, facilitated, or coached in over 800 family and civil disputes.
-Engaging learners on the topics of de-escalation, conflict and negotiation at places like the Justice Institute of British Columbia (JIBC) and the Simon Fraser University Beedie School of Business , he is a sought-after trainer and public speaker.
-Hotte holds a certificate in Family Mediation (JIBC), a Bachelor of Arts in psychology/sociology (Concordia College), and an MDiv (Regent College), and is a Certified Family Enterprise Advisor (Institute of Family Enterprise Advisors).
-He is married with two children, is an occasional jazz drummer and is an active firefighter with Lions Bay Fire Rescue.
+CFM, RRM, FEA, TCINAS has over 35 years of leadership experience and specialized training in the areas of conflict, complex family systems, and relationships.
+He is passionate about building, restoring, and preserving health within families, communities, faith-based groups, and other organizations.
+The focus of his mediation practice is Separation/Divorce, Family Business, and speaking/training, and has mediated, facilitated, or coached over 900 family and civil disputes.

 Magda Laljee is a seasoned leader with over 15 years of experience in municipal government and a decade-long tenure in private sector business management.
 Currently heading the City of Abbotsford’s Bylaw Services Division, she has reshaped the city's enforcement program with a focus on conflict analysis and community engagement.
 As the principal of Curiositas Consulting, Magda specializes in business transformation and dispute resolution, serving First Nations, local government, and not-for-profit organizations.
 She has led initiatives in policy development for municipalities and governance structure reviews for First Nations.
 Magda holds a Master of Arts in Conflict Analysis and Management from Royal Roads University, providing expert facilitation and mediation skills.
 Her educational background also includes a Local Government Public Administration Certificate from Capilano University, a Bachelor of Arts in Justice Studies from Royal Roads University, and additional certifications in mediation and business management.